scipopt/gcg/doc/resources/devs/pricing/pricing-params.md

 to choose the right ones for your class of problems.
 In the following, some hints about good settings will be given.

+# Introduction
-## Best parameters for the pricing
+# Finding good parameters for the pricing